COLLECTING ACCOUNTS RECEIVABLE - 8293

 Collection Best Practices

-Agencies/departments should use collection best practices that are cost-effective and consistent with their program goals and legal authority.
-Below are collection best practices that should be used when practical:
+Agencies/Departments should use collection best practices that are cost-effective and consistent with their program goals and legal authority.
+Below are collection best practices to use when practical:

 • Obtain identification numbers from customers when possible (e.g., federal identification number, driver’s license number, or other taxpayer identification number).

-• Make contact with the debtor as soon as the debt is due, but no later than 30 days.
-The agency/department stands a better chance of collecting accounts, the quicker it acts.
+• Contact the debtor as soon as the debt is due, but no later than 30 days.

-• Send an invoice and three separate notices of nonpayment also known as dunning letter.
-At a minimum, the first notice should be sent within 30 days of when the receivable arises.
-Usually, the notices are sent at 30-day intervals.
-However, agencies/departments may consider sending notices at intervals sooner than 30 days if it will improve the chances of receiving payments.
-These notices should include the potential consequences of not paying timely.
+• Send an invoice and three separate notices of nonpayment (i.e., dunning letters).
+The agency/department should send the first notice within 30 days of when the receivable arises and the remaining notices at 30-day intervals.
+Agencies/Departments may send notices at intervals sooner than 30 days if it improves the chances of receiving payment.
+The notices should include the potential consequences of not paying timely.

-• Consider a payment plan that allows debtors to pay back their debt over time in instances where the debtor is unable to pay in full.
+• Consider a payment plan that allows debtors to pay back their debt over time when the debtor is unable to pay in full.

-• Withhold permits/license/registration until outstanding receivables are paid.
+• Withhold permits/licenses/registrations until outstanding receivables are paid.

 • Offset amounts owed to a debtor by using it to pay outstanding receivables.
-See SAM section 8293.4 for offset procedures.
+For information on offset procedures, see SAM Section 8293.4.

 • Consult with the agency/department legal staff to determine if legal action is appropriate and cost-effective.

-• Consider using private collection agencies to supplement agency/department collection efforts when a determination has been made that this will be more cost-effective than internal collection efforts.
+• Consider using private collection agencies to supplement collection efforts if it is more cost-effective than internal collection efforts.

-• Allow debts to be paid through electronic payments, such as credit cards, debit cards, and other online methods when feasible.
+• Allow debts to be paid through electronic payments (e.g., credit cards, debit cards, and other online methods) when feasible.

 Statute of Limitations

 The statute of limitations to collect on different types of receivables varies.
-Agencies/departments should be aware of the statute of limitations to collect on their specific receivables.
-Monitor outstanding debts before they reach their statute of limitations to allow sufficient time to conduct thorough collection efforts.
+Agencies/Departments should be aware of the statute of limitations to collect on their specific receivables and monitor outstanding debts to allow sufficient time to conduct thorough collection efforts.

 Search Entire Manual